Puck Guide

 How to check: Compare your router's WAN IP address with your public IP from ifconfig.io.
 If they don't match, you're behind CGNAT.

-Solution: Use a paid VPS provider instead (see guides below).
+Solution: Use a paid VPS provider instead (see the advanced guide below).

 CGNAT network diagram showing double-NAT configuration